eclipse-volttron/volttron-lib-dnp3-driver/README.md

 the [VOLTTRON driver framework](https://volttron.readthedocs.io/en/develop/agent-framework/driver-framework/drivers-overview.html#driver-framework).

-Note that the DNP3-Driver requires a DNP3 outstation instance to properly function. e.g., polling data, setting point values, etc. does not connect to any actual device and instead produces random and or pre-configured values.
-The [dnp3-python](https://github.com/VOLTTRON/dnp3-python) can provide the essential outstation functionality, and as part of the DNP3-Driver dependency, and it is immediately available after the DNP3-Driver is installed.
+Note that the DNP3-Driver requires a DNP3 outstation instance to properly function. e.g., polling data, setting point values, etc. The [dnp3-python](https://github.com/VOLTTRON/dnp3-python) can provide the essential outstation functionality, and as part of the DNP3-Driver dependency, it is immediately available after the DNP3-Driver is installed.

 # Prerequisites